THEjoezack/beam-on-spark-on-kubernetes/readme.md

 This command will submit a job to the Spark Operator, which is responsible for creating the driver and exectors.

+The job is named in this file as "beam-sample".

 ```bash
 kubectl apply -f job.yaml
 ```

 ## Monitor the job

-The we interface is running inside Kubernetes cluter, you have to port forward to access it.
+The we interface is running inside the Kubernetes cluter, you have to port forward to access it.

+The job runs quickly, and the driver shuts down afterwards so you have act quickly if you want to see the UI.

+The output generated in the job is lost when the executors shut down.
+In a real-world situation you would want to export the data to something like cloud storage or persistent volumes.

 ```bash
 # You should see a driver, and (temporarily) some executors